elsiehupp/wikiteam/README.md

 ### Manually specifying `api.php` and/or `index.php`

-If the script can't find itself the `api.php` and/or `index.php` paths, then you can provide them.
+If the script can't find `api.php` and/or `index.php` paths, then you can provide them.
 To find api.php on a particular wiki, see section "Entry point URLs" on the Special:Version page.

 ```bash
 dumpgenerator --api http://wiki.domain.org/w/api.php --xml --images